-Lovely smell of a road trip… Gurgaon-Kanpur!
+Lovely smell of a road trip… Gurgaon Kanpur!

-Gurgaon to Kanpur by Expressway via Agra
+Gurgaon Kanpur by Expressway via Agra

 It has been more than a year since I have visited Kanpur.
-Since last 4-5 visits, the maximum duration I have stayed at Kanpur was one night.
+Since the last 4-5 visits, the maximum duration I have stayed at Kanpur was one night.
 This time it was no different.
-My parents and my kid had gone to Kanpur on a Wednesday by train and they had asked me if I could drive down to Kanpur on Saturday and then we all could come back to Gurgaon on Sunday.
+My parents and my kid had gone to Kanpur on a Wednesday by train and they had asked me if I could do Gurgaon Kanpur on Saturday and then we all could come back to Gurgaon on Sunday.
 The plan was simple and executable.
 No special preparations were needed for the trip.
 I was going to drive my XUV.
 Ritika, my sister, planned to join the drive.

 We got up by 04.30 hrs as I had slept a bit late.
-By the time we had left home, it was about 05.15 hrs.
+By the time we started the Gurgaon Kanpur drive, it was about 05.15 hrs.
 The traffic was sparse as it being a weekend morning, Gurgaon was still asleep.
 Even the sun got lazy and didn’t peep out of clouds revealing its streaks of sunlight.
-We took the Golf Course road, which joined us at NH-8.
+We took the Golf Course Road, which joined us at NH-8.
 Once on the highway, traffic picked up as it was time for morning flights.
 Since there were no jams, it took us barely 20 mins to take Vasant Vihar exit onto Outer ring road.
-Google GPS was in a good mood and showed us blue tinge all along.
-It guided us to take Ring Road and next DND flyover.
+Google GPS was in a good mood and showed us a blue tinge all along.
+It guided us to take Ring Road and the next DND flyover.

 Yamuna Expressway is an engineering marvel with excellent road quality but cemented one (not tarred road).
 This leads to more friction in tyres and causes air to expand due to heat build up.
 At higher triple digit speeds, the air pressure expands dangerously and sometimes causes tyres to burst.
-Whoooh, I always wanted to write this technical stuff in one of my blogs and here it is.
+Whoosh, I always wanted to write this technical stuff in one of my blogs and here it is.

 The clock showed 06.15 hrs.
 Neither me nor Ritika was hungry.
 However, as we saw a board advertising Vaango, Subway and Costa Coffee, we decided to halt there for breakfast.
 XUV was in a good mood and the mileage displayed on screen was 14.7 kmpl, which is outstanding considering the weight of the car and automatic engine.

 As the speed touched 120 kmph, I switched the Cruise Control ON.
 The speed limit here was 100 kmph.
 I acknowledged that I was driving beyond the speed limit, but a message on electronic display board made it look insignificant.
-Someone had touched a speed of 195 kmph on Yamuna Expressway and it was being flashed that this car (registration number was being flashed) would be fined at the next toll plaza.
+Someone had touched a speed of 195 kmph on Yamuna Expressway and it was being flashed that this super car (registration number was being flashed) would be fined at the next toll plaza.
 Aah, we were driving at snail’s pace.

 At the first toll plaza, we paid Rs 415 (around $6.5) up to Agra.
 Well, paying so much toll always pinches but the upkeep of this expressway is amazing, totally worth the toll.
 We stopped at the food plaza for breakfast.
 Time read 07.30 hrs.
 I hogged on a dosa from Vaango while she preferred Subway sandwich.
 The quality was unquestionable however the price was high.

 By the time we started, it was already 08.00 hrs.
 The traffic was picking up.
 We kept on going straight and soon reached Agra.
 There was another toll of Rs 35 at the interchange between Yamuna ExpressWay (YEW) and Agra-Lucknow Expressway (ALEW), which I believe was unnecessary.
 When time read 08.35 hrs, a left ramp took us to ALEW.

 This road was fortunately a tarred one.
 The quality was excellent but it was less broader than YEW, specially the shoulder part of the road.
 Soon, a third toll arrived and we had to shell out Rs 160 till Etawah exit, which was 76 km away.
 Once again, as XUV cruised to triple digits, I switched the Cruise Control ON and sipped on Thums up Charge…This was an extra strong one.
 Ritika too, despite working for Coke, guzzled a Pepsi.
 I clicked her pic while she was enjoying her Pepsi.
 Brand Loyalty and ID cards are displayed at office only.
 Here, ‘Pepsi – yeh dil maange more’ was the mantra.